- Thu, Sep 9, 2021 – Mon, May 1, 2023

 Viewers are encouraged to consider the objects as they relate to recurring themes of Jewish life including migration, inclusion, and acculturation as well as exile, persecution, and resilience.
 The exhibition expands the view of German-Jewish history beyond the narrow lens of the Holocaust and connects the unique history of the Jewish people to themes that are relevant to contemporary life in all diverse, pluralist societies.

-The exhibition is available in 2022 for display at institutions in North America including, but not limited to, congregations, schools, universities, museums, libraries, and historical societies.
+The exhibition is available in 2022 and early 2023 for display at institutions in North America including, but not limited to, congregations, schools, universities, museums, libraries, and historical societies.

 There is no fee for the exhibition, but we request that sponsoring venues pay for shipping costs.